 Please note:

 CET Florence has a priority deadline of September 1st.
+Vanderbilt students should apply to VU and CET by September 1.

 This program typically limits the number of students who participate by institution.
 Vanderbilt Study Abroad does not determine admissions decisions.
 As a result, students interested in this program are encouraged to apply early to both CET and Vanderbilt, talk with their Vanderbilt Study Abroad Advisor, and have a backup program selected.
 It is not first come first serve for Vanderbilt, but applying earlier in the summer ensures students have time to complete all CET requirements and application tasks before the deadline.